 Location of The Trade Show

 Location plays a big role in your estimated budget.
-Exhibit shows and conferences charge by the square foot, but this amount varies from region to region.
+Trade shows and conferences charge by square foot, but this amount varies from region to region.

 Vegas, for example, is typically on the higher end, around $190 per square foot.
 Whereas other cities, like Chicago or Austin, may charge closer to $125 per square foot.
 It is important to note this charge is only for floor space.